piky/devstack/tools/xen/README.md

 ## Step 3: Configure your localrc inside the devstack directory
 Devstack uses a localrc for user-specific configuration.
-Note that the XENAPI_PASSWORD must be your dom0 root password.
+Note that the `XENAPI_PASSWORD` must be your dom0 root password.
 Of course, use real passwords if this machine is exposed.

     cat > ./localrc <<EOF
+    # Passwords
+    # NOTE: these need to be specified, otherwise devstack will try
+    # to prompt for these passwords, blocking the install process.

     MYSQL_PASSWORD=my_super_secret
     SERVICE_TOKEN=my_super_secret
     ADMIN_PASSWORD=my_super_secret
     SERVICE_PASSWORD=my_super_secret
     RABBIT_PASSWORD=my_super_secret
     SWIFT_HASH="66a3d6b56c1f479c8b4e70ab5c2000f5"
-    # This is the password for the OpenStack VM (for both stack and root users)
+    # This will be the password for the OpenStack VM (both stack and root users)
     GUEST_PASSWORD=my_super_secret

     # XenAPI parameters
-    # IMPORTANT: The following must be set to your dom0 root password!
+    # NOTE: The following must be set to your XenServer root password!

     XENAPI_PASSWORD=my_xenserver_root_password

     XENAPI_CONNECTION_URL="http://address_of_your_xenserver"
     VNCSERVER_PROXYCLIENT_ADDRESS=address_of_your_xenserver

-    # Do not download the usual images yet!
+    # Do not download the usual images
     IMAGE_URLS=""
     # Explicitly set virt driver here
     VIRT_DRIVER=xenserver
-    # Explicitly set multi-host
+    # Explicitly enable multi-host
     MULTI_HOST=1
     # Give extra time for boot
     ACTIVE_TIMEOUT=45